From A Wiki of Ice and Fire

 Additionally, Robb learns that in her grief over the supposed murder of two of her sons, Catelyn released Jaime Lannister from captivity and entrusted him with a mission to return her daughters Sansa and Arya to her, if possible.
 This earns her the enmity of Lord Rickard Karstark, as Jaime had slain two of Karstark's sons in the Whispering Wood; Karstark required vengeance for their deaths.
 In response to his release, Karstark leads men to the cells of Riverrun and murders Tion Frey and Willem Lannister, two prisoners.
 For this crime, Robb sentences him to death and beheads Lord Rickard himself.
 Immediately after, the Karstark forces desert Robb's army.

 After the death of Hoster Tully, Robb intends to return to the North, reclaim his territory, which has been conquered by the ironmen, and avenge the deaths of his brothers.
 Because he believes his brothers dead and Arya lost, and fearing that, by the laws of succession, were he to die without issue, Winterfell and the North would go to Tyrion Lannister (now Sansa's husband), Robb discusses the matter of his succession with his mother.
 To her chagrin, he suggests that, if he were to die, Jon Snow should succeed him.
-Shortly after, he sends Maege Mormont and Galbart Glover north to Greywater Watch with a letter detailing his plans, its contents unrevealed.
+Shortly after, he sends Maege Mormont and Galbart Glover north to Greywater Watch each with a letter that contains false orders in order to protect Maege and Galbart if they are captured.
+They are being sent to Howland Reed to procure guides which will enable Robb to attack the Iron born unawares at Moat Cailin.

 Robb marches back north to the Twins in order to gain passage for his army back across the Trident.
 Aware that he slighted Walder Frey in his marriage to Jeyne Westerling, he suggests that Edmure Tully wed one of Lord Walder's daughters in his stead, a proposal to which Edmure reluctantly agrees.
 Leaving Jeyne behind at Riverrun, he takes his host with him to the Twins, where Lord Walder agrees to wed his daughter Roslin to Edmure.